-In principle, even when direct (first-degree) price discrimination between wary and naive customers is not possible, there may be scope for indirect (second-degree) price discrimination.
-In fact, note that the menu of the two offers, as characterized in Propositions 1 and 2, is incentive compatible.
-Naive customers are indifferent between choosing the offer designed for them or, instead, paying the up-front fee (11) in exchange for the option to buy product A at a lower price.
-Wary customers, however, strictly prefer "their" offer because they know that the expected payoff from the naive customers' contract is strictly negative.
+In principle, even when direct (first-degree) price discrimination between wary and naive customers is not possible, there could be scope for indirect (second-degree) price discrimination.
+In fact, the menu of the two offers, as characterized in Propositions 1 and 2, is incentive compatible.
+Naive customers are indifferent between choosing the offer designed for them or, instead, paying the up-front fee specified by Eq.
+(13) in exchange for the option to buy product A at a lower price.
+Wary customers, however, strictly prefer the offer designed for them because they know that the expected payoff from the naive customers' contract is strictly negative.